FAQs (Frequently Asked Questions)

 When will I find out if I have been accepted?

-Confirmation of registration will be emailed to you as soon as possible.
+Confirmation of admission will be emailed to you as soon as you have been granted permission to register for the course.

 What is MyUB?